Herman Ouseley, Baron Ouseley: Other activities

+From 1997, Ouseley chaired the Chandran Foundation (formerly Preset Education Charity) that provided specialist education provision for young people with learning disadvantages.
+He was a council member for the Institute of Relations, a think tank focused on challenging injustices and inequalities.
+He was also on the board of directors of the Manchester United Foundation and was a lifelong fan of Manchester United.
+He also supported his local team, Millwall, and Dulwich Hamlet, one of the local teams he played for in his youth.

+Death

+Ouseley died shortly after being diagnosed with a terminal illness on 2 October 2024, at the age of 79.

 Honours

 Ouseley was made a Knight Bachelor in the 1997 New Year Honours for "services to community relations and local government", and was made a life peer as Baron Ouseley, of Peckham Rye in the London Borough of Southwark on 26 June 2001.

-Ouseley has 13 honorary degrees: from the Universities of Edinburgh, Sheffield Hallam, Bradford, Leicester, Leeds Met, Warwick, Oxford Brookes, Greenwich, London South Bank, London Metropolitan, North East London, Staffordshire, and Brighton.
+Ouseley had 13 honorary degrees: from the Universities of Edinburgh, Sheffield Hallam, Bradford, Leicester, Leeds Met, Warwick, Oxford Brookes, Greenwich, London South Bank, London Metropolitan, North East London, Staffordshire, and Brighton.